garrandall/popular-music-data/tracks/wonderful-isaac-hayes.md

 It's wonderful to be in love with you, oh, yes, it is, yes, it is It's so nice to know that you love me too

-Baby, ooh baby, I wouldn't leave you if I could
+Baby, oh baby, I wouldn't leave you if I could
-Mama, ooh mama, your love is so doggone good, so good And everyday is gonna be that way
+Mama, oh mama, your love is so doggone good, so good And everyday is gonna be that way
 Just as long as I'm your man